 Water pressure in your home has the biggest impact on how long the toilet tank will need to fill up completely.
 Still, in most cases, refilling should be done in less than a minute.
 Therefore, if it takes noticeably longer for your toilet tank to refill, it probably has an issue that must be solved.

 Here are three reasons why your toilet is filling up slowly including solutions.

 ✓ Water Supply Valve Issue

-Below the toilet tank there is a knob sticking out of the wall.
+Below the toilet tank, there is a knob sticking out of the wall.
 That knob is your water supply valve.
 If it isn’t working properly or if it is partially closed and stuck in that position, it could be the reason your tank is filling up so slowly.
 Another potential issue related to the water supply valve is a buildup of dirt and debris.
 If the buildup is too big it could not only restrict but also stop the water flow.

 How To Fix

 If you think the water supply valve is causing the problem, the very first thing to do is to ensure that it is completely open.
-If it is fully open and still not providing the right amount of water you should contact a licenced plumber to see if there is a debris buildup.
+If it is fully open and still not providing the right amount of water you should contact a licensed plumber to see if there is a debris buildup.

 ✓ Waterlogged Float Ball

 The ball floating on the top of the water controls the amount of water flowing into the tank.
 Occasionally the float ball gets waterlogged.
 If that happens, it won’t allow the water to flow into the bowl properly.